 The procedures for downloading and extracting files for the installation of the updated VS GUI are unchanged from earlier releases.

-Once the VS GUI .msi installation package has been downloaded and a workstation or VM has been targeted for installation, the .msi is launched by double-clicking the file and following the installation wizard.
+Once the VS GUI .msi installation package has been downloaded and a workstation, shared drive, or VM has been targeted for installation, the .msi is launched by double-clicking the file and following the installation wizard.
 The installation wizard will prompt the installer for the target VistA host/IP, port, and namespace.

 Please reference Appendix A for a list of files produced from running the MSIs.